 The Aqua-Guard PVC cover was introduced by Aqua-Net in 1994.
 The Aqua-Guard is a product which offers the user a number of benefits.
 Custom fitted to the pool, it stops 99% evaporation.
 Enables the user to stop chlorinating the pool for periods of time.
 It allows for a drastic reduction in filtration time to as little as an hour per day.
 The Aqua-Guard will also prevent leaves, debris and dust from entering the pool.
 It is the perfect solution to minimize maintenance costs and to save on chlorine, water and electricity.
 It is not recommended as a safety cover.

-The Aqua-Guard Solid swimming pool cover was introduced by Aqua-Net in 1994.
+The Aqua-Guard Solid PVC cover was introduced by Aqua-Net in 1994.
 The Aqua-Guard is a product which offers the user a number of benefits.
-Custom fitted to the pool, it stops 99% evaporation.
-Enables the user to stop chlorinating the pool for periods of time.
-It allows for a drastic reduction in filtration time to as little as an hour per day.
-The Aqua-guard will also prevent leaves, debris and dust from entering the pool.
-It is the perfect solution to minimise maintenance costs and to save on chlorine, water and electricity.
-It is not recommended as a safety cover.
+Custom fitted to the pool, it stops 99% evaporation, enables the user to stop chlorinating the pool for long periods of time and allows for a drastic reduction in filtration time.
+The Aqua-Guard will also prevent leaves, debris and dust from entering the pool.
+It is the perfect solution to minimize maintenance costs and to save on chlorine, water and electricity.
+It is however not recommended as a safety cover.

 - The 600gram per square meter PVC material is durable and not prone to scuffing.

 - Blue on one side and black on the other, it totally blocks out any sunlight from entering the pool.
 This prevents algae growth and allows for the reduction of chlorination and filtration.